BIM September 24, 2025

 A detailed three-dimensional design is vital for successful project completion, but it would not be helpful without the integration of a proper issue tracking process into the overall workflow.
 This is the feature that Revizto focuses on, providing real-time clash detection and other subsequent features that are necessary for making the entire model into a reality.

-As such, Revizto can be identified as a BIM collaboration platform capable of supporting both 2D and 3D workflows in a unified environment, providing its users with a wealth of communication methods.
+As such, Revizto is identified as a BIM collaboration platform capable of supporting both 2D and 3D workflows in a unified environment, providing its users with a wealth of communication methods.
 Revizto is used in over 150 countries, and the company always strives to implement newer features in the software, such as the ability to explore project models at a 1:1 scale using a VR headset.

 Customer ratings: